HaitaoMao/HaitaoMao.github.io/pages/Me.md

 - Get the CIKM2021 best short paper award as the first author.
 - Participate in the KDD CUP2021 to handle large-scale graph and get the rank of 23th
 - Co-founded MS-Intern Guitar Club with Jianan Zhao.

--
-**Baidu (March, 2022 - now)**
+**Baidu (March, 2022 - September, 2022)**

-I am now a research intern in search strategy department in Baidu supervised by [Lixin Zou](https://www.zoulixin.site/).
+I am a research intern in search strategy department in Baidu supervised by [Lixin Zou](https://www.zoulixin.site/).
 Now my research topic in Baidu is Unbiased Learning To Rank.
 I am still focusing on the unifed view on Graph Neural Network.
-If as expected, my achievement in Baidu will be:
+If as expected, my achievements in Baidu are:

 - One dataset paper on Unbiased Learning to rank problem.
 The paper will provide new practical challenges on this task.
-- Host the WSDM CUP on the above practical dataset.
+- Host the WSDM CUP on the above dataset.
-- One full paper for causal disocvery on unbiased learning to rank problem.
+- One full paper for causal disocvery on unbiased learning to rank problem (baseline for the above dataset).

 ### Education